Brown & Slavery & Justice

 The center’s work comprises a set of research clusters, projects, seminars and public engagement initiatives that propel new perspectives on historical slavery.

-Featured CSSJ Projects
+Featured Simmons Center Projects

-News About the CSSJ
+News About the Simmons Center

 Created on recommendation of the 2006 Report of the Brown University Steering Committee on Slavery and Justice, the new Center for the Study of Slavery and Justice will expand upon the work of that committee, creating a space for student and faculty research and public discussion of the history and legacies of these issues.
 Here, inaugural director B. Anthony Bogues shares his vision for the Center.